finn-no/terraform-provider-softlayer/README.md

 If the binary is placed somewhere else, update the path accordingly.

+## A note about SSH keys

+It looks like SoftLayer only supports one instance of every SSH key for users.
+If you get an error like "SSH key already exists", that the same key has already been uploaded to SoftLayer - maybe under a different name.
+For now, the easiest way to fix the problem is to generate a new key for every terraform cluster setup.

 ## Using the provider

 Example for setting up a virtual server with an SSH key (create this as sl.tf and run terraform commands from this directory):